-But thieves and credit scams are becoming increasingly prevalent, and travelers unknowingly open themselves up to risk, such as credit card fraud, all the time.
+Thieves and credit scams are becoming a bigger threat, and travelers unknowingly open themselves up to risk, such as credit card fraud, all the time.
 But don’t worry.
 When you’re prepared, you can enjoy your travel plans stress-free.
-Here are a few things you can do to protect your credit — and your identity — the next time you hit the road.
+Here are a few things you can do to protect your credit—and your identity—the next time you hit the road.

 Many credit and debit cards offer text alert options to alert you each time a charge is made, or to alert you of suspicious activity.
 It might be a good idea to activate this option as an extra layer of safety before you travel.

 If you’re bringing along a card that has a high daily cash-out limit, consider lowering it.
-That way, if your card is compromised or stolen while you’re traveling, you will have some control over the amount of cash a thief can drain from your account.
+That way, if your card is compromised or stolen while you travel, you will have some control over the amount of cash a thief can drain from your account.

 This is a good idea whether you’re traveling or just using your card at home.
 Never sign a receipt before reviewing the charges.
 Once a receipt bears your signature it can be difficult to dispute those charges–which could potentially put you at financial risk.

 It’s always a good idea to have a plan in place for the worst-case scenario.
 Writing down the phone numbers and account numbers of your credit cards is a good idea in the event your cards or phone are stolen.
 Keep the written information in a safe place, such as a deposit box in your room, so that you can still contact your card companies and/or bank to alert them if an issue arises.

-Wherever you’re staying, be it in a hotel or an Air B & B, ask the owner or manager how secure their Wi-Fi and checkout systems are before using them.
-If they cannot guarantee a secure system, don’t take any chances.
+Wherever you’re staying, whether it’s in a hotel or an Airbnb, ask the owner or manager how to secure their Wi-Fi and checkout systems are before using them.
+If they can’t guarantee a secure system, don’t take any chances.

 Many of us keep very important information in our wallets on a daily basis, including social security cards and insurance cards.
 Consider leaving any card or item at home that is non-essential to your travels.
 An insurance card, for example, often contains enough identifying information to put you at risk if it’s stolen.
 And the last thing you’d want is for your Social Security number falling into the wrong hands.

-When you’re planning and booking travel there is a lot of personal information exchanged.
+When you’re planning and booking travel, you’re probably exchanging a ton of emails.
 Consider creating a dedicated email that no one else knows about or has access to.
 If someone were to get access to an email account, with all of this information, the potential for damage to your credit could be very high.

-Cell phones are arguably our most personal possession when it comes to our financial and identifying information.
-We all use apps for all manner of things, from banking to socializing.
+Cell phones are arguably our most personal possession when it comes to financial and identifying information.
+We all use apps for a lot of different things, from banking to socializing.
 If you’re logged into all of your apps on your phone, that information is right at the fingertips of anyone that gets their hands on it.
-Make sure you have password protection or user ID touch set up to get into your phone, and consider logging out of all of your apps.
+Make sure you have password protection or user ID touch set up to get into your phone and consider logging out of all of your apps.

-Posting your whereabouts and advertising the fact that you’re away from home may open you up to considerable risk.
-Consider what could happen if someone (who you may even trust) were to gain access to your home, office, or any other location where you keep personal information.
-Not only can property theft occur, but identity theft as well — it can take years for your credit to recover.
+Posting your whereabouts and advertising the fact that you’re away from home may open you up to risk.
+Consider what could happen if someone were to gain access to your home, office, or any other location where you keep personal information.
+Not only can property theft occur, but identity theft as well—it can take years for your credit to recover.
 Resist the urge to post that status update or photo, and save your social sharing for when you’re back at home.

 If you’re concerned about your credit after traveling, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.
+To track your credit more regularly, Credit.com’s credit report card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.